 Ice balls are all the rage in the bar industry these days.
 The presses turn the boring ice cube into a spherical piece of art that perfectly accents a delicious beverage.

-Finally, the precise process needed for making ice ball presses means they take longer to produce than silicon or plastic ice molds, and as we know, time is money.
+Generally speaking, ice ball presses are so expensive because they are made primarily of 5 pounds of metal that is very costly.
+Also, ice ball presses require exact measurements and precision in manufacturing, meaning they take longer to produce than silicon or plastic ice molds, and as we know, time is money.

 Also, shipping metal costs a lot more than shipping plastic.
 The cost of gasoline, the product weight, and the speed of delivery all increase the cost of ice ball presses.